Entry requirements

 Undergraduates at the University of St Andrews must achieve at least 7.0 on the St Andrews 20-point grade scale to pass a module.
 To gain access to Honours-level modules, students must achieve the relevant requisites as specified in the policy on entry to Honours and in the relevant programme requirements.
 To find out the classification equivalent of points, please see the common reporting scale.

 You will be taught by an experienced teaching team.
-Some of these people have specialist expertise and knowledge in astrophysics, others have expertise and knowledge in other areas of physics.
+Some of these people have specialist expertise and knowledge in astrophysics, others have expertise and knowledge in areas that are relevant to your modules.
 You will be able to have significant interaction with the staff of the School.
 Postgraduate research students who have undertaken teacher training may also contribute to the teaching of laboratory classes and tutorials under the supervision of the module leader.

 You can find contact information for all astrophysics staff on the School of Physics and Astronomy website.